jyz0328/FerriMetric---an-AI-Nutrition-Deficiencies-PredictionApplication/README.md

 3.Presented research to company staff and professors at the Boston University Research Fair.

-This is a corporated project , since it was a project for a company called Synthera Health, I can only post the poster and cannot show you more deail work.
+This is a corporated project , since it was a project for a company called Synthera Health, I can only post the poster and a summary version.